FDA Posts Sunscreen Rules after Decades-Long Delay

 WASHINGTON (AP) — Federal regulators will require sunscreen manufacturers to test their products' effectiveness against sun rays that pose the greatest risk of skin cancer.
-Under new rules published Tuesday, they also will have to follow stricter guidelines when describing how well their products block ultraviolet B rays.
+Under new rules being announced Tuesday, they also will have to follow stricter guidelines when describing how well their products work against ultraviolet B rays.